 There is not one but several factors that have contributed to the enhanced efficiency and applicability of Agile methodology in the past few years.

-Agile Manifesto is based upon four powerful and revolutionary principles, such as:
+Agile Manifesto is based on four powerful and revolutionary principles, such as:

 - It replaces processes and tools with individuals and interactions.